-Whenever an article or a study is published which focuses on 3D printed weapons a sort of schizophrenic mass hysteria emerges from both sides of the battlefield.
+Whenever the theme of 3D printed weapons is brought up, a sort of schizophrenic mass hysteria emerges from both sides of the battlefield.
 The generalist media and public panic over the idea of anyone turning terrorist and 3D printing a gun in his own home; 3D printing enthusiasts and industry operators tend to downplay the issue, claiming the topic is just click-baiting.
-After RAND Research published a new study on the arms trade, we spoke with the author of the study, Giacomo Persi Paoli, to understand exactly if, and how much, we should fear the reaper.
+Recently RAND Research published a new study on the arms trade, and we spoke with the author of the study, Giacomo Persi Paoli, to understand exactly if, and how much, we should fear the reaper.

-The first issue is that yes, in fact 3D printed weapons are viewed in the report as a potential, yet very real, threat.
+The first issue is that yes, in fact, 3D printed weapons are viewed in the report as a potential, yet very real, threat.
 This, however, must be contextualized with the actual very limited impact that 3D printing – especially home 3D printing – has on global manufacturing.
-At 3D Printing Business Media we are concerned primarily with the present and the near term future so it should be said that, if they are going to be a threat, easily 3D printed weapons will be one a few years from now.
+At 3dpbm we are concerned primarily with the present and the near term future so it should be said that, if they are going to be a threat, easily 3D printed weapons will be one only several years from now.

 “While on one hand it is true that a relatively high performance 3D printer, capable of using relatively high performance composite material for metal replacement applications, is now quite affordable,” Pier Paoli says, “it is also true that 3D printing an entire gun, if you are not familiar with the process, is very difficult.
 Nevertheless the technology and the materials are evolving rapidly and much has changed in terms of availability since we first published a report on this subject in 2014.”